etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^

-  Redfish is a REST service implemented inside the BMC.
-The service is designed to be able to model various hardware devices such as computers, switches, storage systems.
+  Redfish is a REST service running inside the BMC.
+The service is designed to model various hardware devices such as computers, switches, storage systems.

   The ability to utilize common hardware management technology for all manageable components reduces the complexity and resource footprint.